dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** April 27th is the day in 1992 that the Federal Republic of Yugoslavia, comprising Serbia and Montenegro, is proclaimed.
+**<b>📌 Daily Fact:</b>** April 28th is the day in 1947 that Thor Heyerdahl and five crew mates set out from Peru on the Kon-Tiki to prove that Peruvian natives could have settled Polynesia.

 ---